 Our Board of Directors has adopted a code of ethics and conduct that applies to all of our employees, officers and directors, including our Chief Executive Officer, Chief Financial Officer and other executive and senior financial officers.
 The full text of our code of ethics and conduct is available in the Governance section of the Investor Relations section of our website at www.inarimedical.com.
 Information on or accessible through our website is not incorporated by reference in this Proxy Statement.
-We intend to disclose future amendments to our code of ethics and conduct, or any waivers of such code, on our website or in public filings.
+We intend to disclose future amendments to our code of ethics and conduct, or any waivers of such code, on our website or in public filings as required by applicable Nasdag listing standards and SEC rules.